Board of Directors

 Roberta Baskin’s career as an investigative reporter at ABC-TV and CBS-TV earned her more than 75 journalism awards, including prestigious duPont Columbia Awards, Peabody Awards, and multiple Emmys.
 As a result of her investigations, government and corporate operations were improved on dozens of health and safety products and practices.
 Roberta received a Nieman Fellowship for Journalism at Harvard University and served on the Foundation’s Executive Committee.
 She also was named an Ethics Fellow at the Poynter Institute.

-Recently Roberta shifted her focus to the opposite mission, creating the AIM2Flourish platform, which features stories of exemplary corporate conduct written by business school students in more than 100 countries.
+Recently, Baskin shifted her focus to the opposite mission, creating the AIM2Flourish platform, which features stories of exemplary corporate conduct written by business school students in more than 100 countries.
 These stories teach the UN’s Sustainable Development Goals to the world’s next generation of business leaders.
-Real Leaders Magazine honored Roberta among its “100 Visionary Leaders” for her work.
+Real Leaders Magazine honored Baskin among its “100 Visionary Leaders” for her work.

-At the heart of the UN’s Sustainable Development Goals is climate change, which led to Roberta’s current role on One Earth Philanthropy.
+At the heart of the UN’s Sustainable Development Goals is climate change, which led to Baskin’s current role serving on the Global Warming Mitigation Project’s board of directors.
 She also serves on the boards of the FoolProof Foundation for Financial Literacy, The Peace Studio, and the Mansion on O Street Foundation.

-She and her husband live in a former CIA safe house overlooking a lake in Virginia with their beloved golden-doodle, Kula.
+Roberta Baskin and her husband live in a former CIA safe house overlooking a lake in Virginia.

 Dan Buettner